Comparison

 - Both Qdrant and Deep Searcher offer solutions for AI-powered research where private data is concerned, allowing users to perform reasoning and search tasks on their datasets.

-- Tags unique to deep-searcher: llm, openai, claude, agentic-rag.
+- Tags unique to deep-searcher: agent, agentic-rag, deep-research, llm.

 When NOT to use deep-searcher